Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Multi-constituent tissue mechanics

 In the VA scenario, the individual mass density remains constant during G\&R, i.e., $r_{i} \equiv r_{i}^0$.
 Therefore, we can write:

-According to the definition in \cite{Eriksson2014}, the partial density change can then be written as:
+According to \cite{Eriksson2014}, the partial density change can then be written as:

-DA scenario means that the constituent-specific mass change is attributed to pure alterations in individual mass density, not affecting the individual volume, i.e., $V_{i} \equiv V_{i}^0$, and it follows that:
+In a DA scenario, the constituent-specific mass change is attributed to pure alterations in individual mass density, not affecting the individual volume, i.e., $V_{i} \equiv V_{i}^0$, and it follows that:

-Similarly to the previous case, see Eq.\eqref{eq: partial mass density change}, the individual mass density change can then be written as:
+Similarly to Eq.\eqref{eq: partial mass density change}, the individual mass density change can be written as:

 Pure tissue volume growth occurs when all constituents follow VA, whereas pure tissue density remodeling occurs when all constituents follow DA.
-In contrast, if some constituents follow VA and others follow DA, the volume change of the whole tissue results as follows:
+In contrast, if some constituents follow VA and others follow DA, the volume change of the whole tissue results from: